 When a distress alert is received by an MRCC, it will establish communication with the ship to organise search and rescue (SAR) services that may be required.

-Inmarsat C and Mini C terminals can receive broadcast messages known as Enhanced Group Calls (EGC).
-EGC is the system for broadcasting Maritime Safety Information (MSI) and SAR- related information messages to Inmarsat C and Mini C terminals, and supports two services: SafetyNET and FleetNET.
+Inmarsat C, Mini C and FleetBroadband terminals can receive broadcast messages known as Enhanced Group Calls (EGC).
+EGC is the system for broadcasting Maritime Safety Information (MSI) and SAR- related information messages to Inmarsat C, Mini C and Fleet Safety terminals, and supports three services: SafetyNET (II), RescueNET and FleetNET.

 SafetyNET is the international service for the broadcast and automatic reception of maritime safety information (MSI) and SAR-related information via the Inmarsat EGC system.